liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 enctype="multipart/form-data" to the asset URL.
 The PUT request may contain the same keys as a POST request used to create a new asset.

-The `data:adhocracy_core.sheets.asset.IAssetData:data` key is required, since the only use case for a PUT request is uploading a new version of the binary data (everything else is just metadata).
+The `data:adhocracy_core.sheets.asset.IAssetData:data` and

-The `data:adhocracy_core.sheets.asset.IAssetMetadata:mime_type` may be omitted if the new MIME type is the same as the old one.
+`data:adhocracy_core.sheets.asset.IAssetMetadata:mime_type` key is required, since the only use case for a PUT request is uploading a new version of the binary data (everything else is just metadata).

 If the `content_type` key is given, it *must* be identical to the current content type of the asset (changing the type of resources is generally not